This a crucial time in the COVID-19 pandemic. MCOA is working closely with EOEA, DPH and our partner agencies.

 - Created a tracking tool; for ALL centers to provide updates on their operational status, including curtailment of programs/services and/or closures here: https://mcoaonline.com/coronavirus/coa-status/.
 If your center’s operational status changes, please complete the form again (there is no limit on the number of times you can submit this form).

 - Developing regional video-conference calls for the network.
 This platform will allow the COA’s to network, discuss issues, concerns, share ideas and provide support.
 MCOA anticipates these calls will begin the week of March 30th, and will notify the membership of the scheduled dates and times

-- MCOA and EOEA are conducting weekly COA Coronavirus COVID-19 Status conference calls every Thursday at 2 pm.
-During these calls, EOEA will provide updates and can only answer questions that are submitted to firstname.lastname@example.org by 5pm on the Wednesday before the Thursday call.
+- MCOA and EOEA are now conducting monthly COA Coronavirus COVID-19 Status conference calls beginning July 23rd.
+During these calls, EOEA will provide updates and can only answer questions that are submitted to email@example.com by 5pm on the Wednesday before the Thursday call.
 To participate you must register here: https://fs16.formsite.com/mcoa/denm29wequ/index.html.
-You will receive an email confirmation with the call-in number and log-in details.
-The call in-number and access code will provide you access to ALL the weekly calls going forward.
-Please be sure to add that information to your Calendar for every Thursday at 2 pm.
+Information on additional dates will be provided in the MCOA Briefs.

 - To make it easier for COAs to access the innovative ideas of some COA’s in response to this crisis, we created the ‘Great Ideas for COAs’ tab on the main coronavirus web page.
 If you are exploring or implementing new approaches or methods to continue serving older adults in your community during the Coronavirus pandemic, please email that information, and your contact details to firstname.lastname@example.org, who will post them on that page.